DynamoDS/DynamoPrimer/03_Anatomy-of-a-Dynamo-Definition/3-2_dynamo_libraries.md

 2. Type ```Circle.ByCenterPointRadius(x,y);```
 3. Clicking on the Workspace to clear the selection should add ```x``` and ```y``` inputs automatically
 4. Create a **Point.ByCoordinates** Node and a **Number Slider** then connect them to the inputs of the Code Block
-5. The result of executing the Viaual Program should be a circle in the 3D Preview
+5. The result of executing the Visual Program should be a circle in the 3D Preview